7 September marks The United Nations’ Day for Blue Skies for Clean Air

 - Allow winter squashes as long as possible to ripen on the plant but ensure they are harvested before the first frosts.
 While pumpkin and squash are ripening on the vine place boards or tiles below them to prevent the bases from rotting.
 (After harvesting let the skins harden or cure in the sun to help prolong storage hardiness.)

-- Salad and greens may be direct sown now, and several of these crops are ideal for containers, where slug control is easier and weeds are fewer.
+- Salad greens may be direct sown up to the middle of September, and several of these crops are ideal for containers, where slug control is easier and weeds are fewer.
 But crops are vulnerable to birds unless netted at this time of year.
 A top-dressing of nitrogen rich fertiliser in late winter will promote fresh leaves.

 - After harvest, ensure that the canes of summer-cropping raspberries have been pruned; cut back to ground level ensuring no stubs are left.
 Select strong young canes that have grown this year and tie them in along wire supports.

-- Sow fast-growing oriental greens such as pak choi and mizums.
+- For cut-and-come-again leaves throughout autumn (and winter, if protected) sow corn salad and fast-growing oriental greens such as pak choi and mizuma.

-- Salad leaves to sow now include coriander, dill, lettuce, endive, chicory, beetroot, chard, leaf beet, lamb’s lettuce.
+- Salad leaves to sow now include coriander, parsley, spinach, dill, lettuce, endive, chicory, beetroot, chard, leaf beet, lamb’s lettuce.

-- Greens to sow now: turnips, mustard greens, chinese cabbage, kales, radish, mustard spinach.
+- Greens to sow now: radish, turnips, mustard greens, Chinese cabbage, kales, mustard spinach.

 - Winter lettuce